yangman946/WallPaperChanger/README.md

 </ul>

-## Contributing
+# Contributing 👍

 If you wish to contribute to this project, send a pull request, and I will look at it.
+Here’s an easy and quick [video guide](https://youtu.be/waEb2c9NDL8) for learning how to contribute via GitHub.

-## To do
+# TODO List ✔️

 This project is a work in progress and will expect frequent updates.
 <br>